Policy 6121 – Sexual Harassment of District Personnel

 The dismissal of a complaint under one policy or document does not preclude action under another related District policy or document.

 What Constitutes Sexual Harassment

-Sexual harassment includes unwelcome conduct which is either of a sexual nature, or which is directed at an individual because of that individual’s sex when:
+Sexual harassment includes any unwelcome conduct which is either directed at an individual because of that individual’s gender identity or expression (perceived or actual), or is of a sexual nature when:

 Examples of Sexual Harassment

 The following describes some actions that may constitute unlawful sexual harassment and that are strictly prohibited.
 This list is just a sample of behaviors and should not be considered exhaustive.
 Any covered individual who believes they have experienced sexual harassment, even if it does not appear on this list, should feel encouraged to report it:

 - Physical acts of a sexual nature, such as: